Eddie-Zhu-IRL/Motor-Insurance-Pricing/README.md

 ## Business Problem
 Motor insurers must determine premiums that adequately reflect each policyholder's expected future claims while covering operating expenses and generating a target level of profit.

 This project demonstrates how Generalized Linear Models (GLMs) can be used to estimate expected claim costs and convert them into insurance premiums.
-Gross premiums are also considered by allowing variable expenses, and profit margin, etc.
+Gross premiums are estimated by incorporating expense loadings and target profit margins into the expected claim costs.

 ### Pricing Framework
-- Pure Premium
+- Pure Premium represents the expected cost of claims for an individual policyholder.
+-
 $$
 Pure Premium = Frequency * Severity
 $$
-- Gross Premium
+- Gross Premium is the premium that insurance companies must recover operating expenses and earn an appropriate profit.

 $$
 Gross Premium = \frac{Pure Premim}{1 - Variable Expense Ratio - Profit Margin}